-Since all of these vegetables are round, instead of chopping them into cubes I opted for rounds, half rounds, and quarter rounds, depending on the size of the vegetable.
+Since all of these vegetables are round, I went for rounds, half rounds, and quarter rounds, depending on the size of the vegetable.
 While they all cook as slightly different rates, I still suggest cutting them all about the same thickness.
-The result will give you a more interesting plate ranging from tender to soft vegetables.
+Try a mandoline for faster results.

 You will notice that the vegetables in this dish are stacked on top of each other instead of spread into a single layer.
-Part of the inspiration for this dish comes from a fall vegetable casserole, with a goal of having tender vegetables and slightly crispy bits around the edges.
-While spreading them out is great for achieving crispy outsides and soft insides, that wasn’t the goal here.
 Cooking them while layered on top of each other makes them tender, while finishing the dish under the broiler crisps up the edges of some of the veggies, giving us the result we want.

 One Pan Garlic Herb Chicken and Winter Vegetables Recipe

-A simple but impressive family dinner offering a healthier take on cold weather comfort foods.
-Loaded with seasonal vegetables and garlic herb crusted chicken.
-A palate pleaser!
+A simple but impressive family dinner offering a tasty take on cold weather comfort foods.
+Loaded with seasonal vegetables and garlic herb crusted chicken it’s a palate pleaser!